Archives

 (1) Participation in panel discussion at the World Conservation Congress 2025, “The Missing Piece in Conservation?
 Engaging World Faiths and Worldviews at the Grassroots

-– Multi-speaker dialogue in the form of a panel discussion about faith and conservationentitled (podcast format); organised by Nicholas Warren (A Rocha International), Chantal Elkin (WWF-UK) and Bas Verschuuren (IUCN), and hosted by Judith Ochieng (A Rocha Kenya).
-Panellists included leaders from A Rocha International, WWF’s Beliefs & Values Programme, IUCN’s Specialist Group on Cultural and Spiritual Values of Protected Areas, Plateau Perspectives, the Islamic Foundation for Ecology and Environmental Sciences, and researchers of sacred natural sites, with insights from Christian, Islamic, Buddhist, and Indigenous traditions.
+– Multi-speaker dialogue in the form of a panel discussion about faith and conservation, organised by Nicholas Warren (A Rocha International), Chantal Elkin (WWF-UK) and Bas Verschuuren (IUCN), and hosted by Judith Ochieng (A Rocha Kenya).
+Panellists included leaders from A Rocha International, WWF’s Beliefs & Values Programme, IUCN’s Specialist Group on Cultural and Spiritual Values of Protected Areas, Plateau Perspectives, the Islamic Foundation for Ecology and Environmental Sciences, and researchers of sacred natural sites; collectively bringing insights from Christian, Islamic, Buddhist, and Indigenous traditions.

 – Discussion underscored a common theme: conservation is a cultural and moral endeavour, not just an ecological one.
 A Rocha International reported “the session closed with a shared call for a new kind of collaboration, one that treats faith communities as equal partners and recognises that caring for nature is both a scientific and a moral responsibility” (a printable PDF version of this report is also available here).